bigpandaio/ansible-workshop/workshop/2_Lets-install-Nginx.md

 - name: Initial playbook
   hosts: all
   tasks:
-    - name: Install Nginx
+    - name: Install nginx
       apt: name=nginx state=present
       sudo: yes
 ```

-Needless to say, we'll need the *Install Nginx* task to run as sudo.
+Needless to say, we'll need the *Install nginx* task to run as sudo.
 And now we run it as before:

 ```